 Impulsive and compulsive behaviour can usually be controlled and steps taken to address changes in behaviour.
 In most cases a change in medication can ease or remove the problem.
 Some people may need to seek more professional support, for example from a psychosexual therapist.
-You can find details of
+There are details of organisations where you can find psychosexual therapists at the end of this information.